asphyxiamywife/black-hole-dead-as-for-now/README.md

-# Black Hole Discord Theme
+# Black Hole Discord Theme (broken since 10/18/2023 update)

 this themes originaly created and owned by Elle (<a href='https://github.com/themonstrousdev'>Monster Dev</a>, Monstrum#3557)